-Department security managers (department heads or their designee) are responsible for authorizing system access to Banner.
-ITS System Administrators in Database Services will assign that access.
+Department data stewards (department heads or their designee) are responsible for authorizing system access to Banner.
+ITS System Administrators in Administrative Information Systems will assign that access.

-A similar process exists for authorizing access to the course management system (Blackboard), electronic mail and central fileservers.
+A similar process exists for authorizing access to the course management system, email and share file storage.